Other Notable Birthdays

 October 12, 1923 - April 29, 2015

-Passed Away at Age 91 (Natural Causes)
+Passed Away at Age 91 From Natural Causes

-Founded Weight Watchers
+The Founder of Weight Watchers

 _______________________________